doozMen/activity-tagger/README.md

 Add context annotations to your ActivityWatch data to track what you were working on.

+## Components

+- **aw-context**: Swift CLI tool for managing context annotations
+- **aw-context-mcp-server**: MCP (Model Context Protocol) server that exposes the CLI functionality to AI assistants like Claude

 ## Installation

 Prerequisites: macOS 12.0+, Swift 6.1+, ActivityWatch running on port 5600